 MWBEs that are available to participate in the procurement.

-Determine whether, based upon the commodity codes relevant to the procurement, there
+Determine whether, based upon the commodity codes relevant to the procurement,

-have indicated their availability:
+that have indicated their availability:

 in the ESD MWBE certification database; or